-Opt for the 1.6-litre 100 diesel engine and your Grand C4 Picasso will be free to tax.
+Opt for the 1.6-litre 100 diesel engine and your Grand C4 Picasso will cost just £120 to tax for the first year.
 It produces 99hp and, while it won’t set the world alight, it’s more than enough to make it a comfy and relaxed cruiser on the open road.

-Remember to have a look at our Citroen Grand C4 Picasso deals page to get the very best price on a new one.
+Remember to have a look at our Citroen Grand C4 Picasso deals page to get great prices on a new one.

 3. Skoda Octavia (1.6-litre TDI Greenline III)

-Using a VW Bluemotion-derived 1.6-litre diesel, fuel economy is great and, producing just 88g/km of CO2, you won’t pay a penny in tax, either.
+Using a VW Bluemotion-derived 1.6-litre diesel, the Octavia’s fuel economy is great and, producing just 88g/km of CO2, you’ll only have to fork our £100 in tax for the first year’s tax.
 The only criticism of the Octavia is aimed at the ride quality – it’s more than acceptable most of the time but can’t quite match the inimitable refinement of its bigger sibling.

-Save money with our Skoda Octavia deals page – you’ll get the best offers from top Skoda dealers.
+Save money with our Skoda Octavia deals page – you’ll get brilliant offers from top Skoda dealers.

 4. Dacia Logan MCV (1.5-litre dCi)

 The cheap and cheerful Dacia Logan MCV might not be the most luxurious car, but it offers incredible value for money.
-Costing from just £6,995, you get ample room for five people along with a cavernous 573-litre boot.
-On the road, it won’t be the most rewarding of drives but, as a cheap, back-to-basics estate, it’s almost unrivalled.
+Despite the Logan MCV costing from just £6,995, you get ample room for five people along with a cavernous 573-litre boot.
+On the road, the Logan won’t offer the most rewarding drive but, as a cheap, back-to-basics estate, it’s almost unrivalled.

-The good value continues even after you’ve purchased it – CO2 emissions of 99g/km make it tax free and it claims to achieve over 80mpg.
-While it’s as frugal as they come, performance doesn’t lag too far behind the petrol models – the Logan gets to 62mph from rest in a respectable 11.9 seconds.
+The good value continues even after you’ve purchased it – CO2 emissions of 99g/km means it’ll set you back just £120 to tax in year one.
+Not only will it return 80mpg, its performance doesn’t lag too far behind the petrol models – the Logan gets to 62mph from rest in a respectable 11.9 seconds.

-To shave even more money off the reasonably-priced Logan, have a browse of our Dacia Logan MCV deals page.
+To see if you can shave even more money off the reasonably-priced Logan, have a browse of our Dacia Logan MCV deals page.

 5. Renault Captur (1.5-litre dCi)

 The quirky Renault Captur is a competitor for class-leader in the crossover sector.
-This is thanks to its attractive looks, trendy interior and reasonable price.
+This is thanks to the Captur’s trendy interior, attractive looks and reasonable price.
 While it’s based on the smaller Clio, the Captur’s taller body means there’s just as much headroom in the back as there is in the front.

-While the petrol engines are great round town, the 1.5-litre diesel is better suited to longer journeys and offers tax free motoring – emitting just 95g/km of CO2.
+While the petrol engines are great around town, the Captur’s 1.5-litre diesel is better suited to longer journeys and cuts your first tax bill to £120 thanks to its 95g/km of CO2 emissions figure.
 Be prepared for some engine noise though – it can’t compete with the silky smooth 0.9-litre petrol for overall refinement.

 Our Renault Captur deals page will help you save money, direct from Renault’s leading dealers.